About EGSH

 Step-by-Step Process to Buy Property in Dubai as a Foreigner

 The property purchase process in Dubai follows a structured sequence regulated by the DLD and the Real Estate Regulatory Agency (RERA).
+The transaction is processed at one of several authorised offices — our comparison of Registration Trustee centres vs DLD explains which services are available at each.
 For ready properties, the timeline from signing the MOU to receiving the title deed is typically two to six weeks.

 Step 1 — Prepare Finances and Obtain Mortgage Pre-Approval